 These individuals and organizations made thoughtful and well-researched comments on the proposal, but what is delaying their incorporation?
 Investor-owned utilities rely on short-term profit booms from gas infrastructure to reward and attract stockholders.
 To those ends, some pipelines, such as the AIM pipeline, are involved in gas exportation to foreign countries, but because a fraction of it is being used for domestic energy, the funds for these construction projects come from the taxpayer’s pocket.
 The irony is clear—New Yorkers are paying for pollution so that private companies may profit.

 While the PSC is very much at fault for the current issues with New York’s utilities, former Governor Andrew Cuomo reportedly crowded the PSC with allies, violating the traditional separation of powers.
 Moreover, the PSC continually chooses to back privately owned utilities instead of the public good.
-Earthjustice attorney Chris Amato even contends that under these circumstances, “the public process is a charade, it’s a play act.”
+“The public process is a charade, it’s a play act,” former Earthjustice attorney Chris Amato said in 2017.
 Evidently, Cuomo’s actions have put New York citizens in a position where they need to fight for the return of a fair public process and for a say in matters related to their utilities.
 Let’s make sure it doesn’t happen again.

 The River is a nonpartisan news organization, and the opinions of columnists and editorial writers do not necessarily reflect the opinions of the newsroom.